SoundBoySelecta/SoundBoySelecta/README.md

 - 👋 Hi, I’m Vasanth Sadasivan
-- 👀 I specialize in Data Analytics, Data Engineering, Machine Learning, Full Stack Development. analysis within the real estate and construction sectors.
-I also have over 15 years of accumulated experience in IT, from infrastructure, networking, and more recently CyberOps.
+- 👀 I specialize in Data Analytics, Data Engineering, Machine Learning, Deep Learning, . analysis within the real estate and construction sectors.
+I also have over 15 years of accumulated experience in ITOps, NetOps, DataOps and more recently CyberOps.
 - 🐇🕳️ I've recently jumped into the rabbit hole of Data Science slowly crawling my way out, hopefully somewhat an expert, but "they" keep moving the goal post.
 - 🤝 I’m looking to collaborate on projects related to cancer research, real estate and construction.
-- ❤️‍🔥 Some of my passions include, building construction, wood working, capentry, music production, cooking, and basketball.
+- ❤️‍🔥 Some of my passions include, advanced construction techniques, wood working, capentry, music production, cooking, and basketball.
 - 📫 How to reach me ==> sndselecta@gmail.com

 <!---